George Brett: Legacy

+Brett was a highly effective hitter in the postseason.
+In 43 postseason games, including 2 World Series (1980, 1985), he batted .337 (56-for-166) with 10 home runs and 23 RBI.

 A photo in the July 1976 edition of National Geographic showing Brett signing baseballs for fans with his team's name emblazoned across his shirt was the inspiration for New Zealand singer-songwriter Lorde's 2013 song "Royals," which won the 2014 Grammy Award for Song of the Year.
 Brett was inducted into the Missouri Sports Hall of Fame in 1994.
 Brett was inducted into the Kansas Sports Hall of Fame in 2017.

-George was serving as a special hitting instructor for the Royals during Spring Training in 2005 where he was filmed telling minor leaguer Adam Donachie during a warmup a story of unintentionally defecating himself after a night out in Las Vegas.
-A recording of the video was uploaded to Youtube on September 18, 2008.
-The video is a source of internet fame and regularly resurfaces.
-The event was discussed briefly on the show Pardon My Take.

 The Mendoza Line

-Brett is credited with popularizing the phrase the Mendoza Line, which is used to represent a sub-.200 batting average, and is regarded as unacceptable at the Major League level.
-It derives from shortstop Mario Mendoza, a career .215 hitter who finished below .200 five times in his nine seasons in the big leagues — including .198 the year the term is claimed to have been coined by a pair of his teammates.
+Brett is credited with popularizing the phrase the Mendoza Line, which is used to represent a sub-.200 batting average, historically regarded as unacceptable at the Major League level.
+It derives from shortstop Mario Mendoza, a career .215 hitter who finished below .200 five times in his nine seasons in the big leagues—including .198 the year the term is claimed to have been coined by a pair of his teammates in Tom Paciorek and Bruce Bochte in 1979.

 Brett referred to the Mendoza Line in an interview, which was picked up by ESPN baseball anchor Chris Berman and then expanded into the world of SportsCenter.